 My art practice has encompassed a wide variety of media: sound, performance, digital/online media, radio, video, photography, installation and sculpture.
-Themes that I have explored in my practice have included: contextual aspects of the artwork, appropriation and reproduction as strategies, issues of scale and duration and dialogues between place and people.
+Themes explored in my practice have included: contextual aspects of the artwork, appropriation and reproduction as strategies, issues of scale and duration and dialogues between place and people.
 With the artist film-maker Michelle Deignan I collaboratively curated and co-ordinated an online artist’s residency: variablemedia.org.
 Variablemedia also produced a physical exhibition and events.
 At the point we ended the project in 2006 I took an active decision to stop making and exhibiting art.

-In the second half of the last decade I re-engaged with my art practice, working primarily with sound.
+In the second half of the last decade I re-engaged with my art practice, now working primarily with sound.
 In February 2019 I graduated with a Masters in Sound Arts from the University of Arts London.
 This course delivered some profound experiences; particularly in collaborative and group work, and improvisatory practice and performance.

-Much of my sound work has reflected on how popular music operates in both the public and personal realms; from ‘earworms’ to musak.
-I am interested in questioning the boundaries between the audience and the performer and amateur and professional status.
-I realised an ambitious MA final project: involving recruiting a series of ‘amateur’ guitarists to play a looping ‘found’ composition via a spatialisation of an electric guitar’s output, into a six-floor atrium space, over the exhibition’s duration.
+Some of my sound work has reflected on how popular music operates in both the public and personal realms; from ‘earworms’ to musak.
+I am interested in questioning the boundaries between the audience and the performer and between amateur and professional status.
+At UAL I realised an ambitious final project: involving recruiting a series of ‘amateur’ guitarists to play a looping ‘found’ composition via a spatialisation of an electric guitar’s output, into a six-floor atrium space, over the exhibition’s duration.
 Amongst other work produced on the MA was an audio-visual assemblage that engaged critically with the academic archive (specifically the Delia Derbyshire collection at the University of Manchester).

 My Autism diagnosis marked the start of a personal research project into the notion of an “autistic aesthetic” and all the potentially problematic but compelling concepts that this might suggest.
 Notions of taste, of course, have been investigated, and often eviscerated, through 20th-century Modernism and since.
 But ultimately an aesthetic presents a model of the world; a world view.
 I am interested in what literary disability studies scholar Julia Miele Rodas describes as “the potential for reading autism as an aesthetic, cultural, literary, linguistic, or rhetorical category, a form of being and expression that might emerge not only in personhood but also in art and fashion, in music and architecture, in circuit design or literary poetics.”